BiOpt/BiOpt.github.io/_pages/bolib.md

 <span style="color:orange">Bilevel optimization library of test problems</span>
 ===

+This library tidies up  173 bilevel optimization test examples containing 24 linear, 138 nonlinear and  11 simple  ones from a wide range of pablications.
 A [bilevel optimization problem](https://biopt.github.io/solvers/) is linear if all its involved functions $F, G, f$ and $g$ are linear, otherwise, it is nonlinear.
 A special class of bilevel optimization problem is the simple bilevel optimization defined by

 $$ \min_{y}~ F(y)~~ \mbox{s.t.}~  G(y)\leq 0,~ y\in \mbox{argmin}_y~ \{ f(y)\mid g(y)\leq 0 \}. \nonumber $$

-This bilevel optimization library tidies up  173 test examples from a wide range of pablications.

 <span style="color:orange">BOLIB</span>
 ---